Ryan-Rhys/Mrk_335/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-This code repository contains all source code for the paper.
+This code repository contains all source code for the paper given in the title, where we interpolate the gaps in the observational lightcurves of Mrk 335 using a Gaussian process and use these "GP Lightcurves" to perform a cross-correlation analysis.

 UVW2            |  X-ray
 :-------------------------:|:-------------------------: